The Living Room: An intentional community of healing

 We are a group of politicized healers who offer psychotherapy to individuals, relationships, families and groups,

-We also offer consultation and supervision to support other practitioners particularly around somatic and liberatory practice.
+We offer consultation and supervision to support other practitioners particularly around somatic and liberatory practice.

-We host a speaker series where practitioners come together to learn from each other and connect around a range of anti-oppression, liberatory topics.
+We host opportunities for practitioners to come together to learn from and with each other and connect around a range of anti-oppression, decolonial, liberatory topics.

 We participate in and facilitate race based caucusing to do the work of healing from and dismantling internalized and external white body supremacy and late stage capitalism.